EASY EXTENDED Hike (3+ hours) - Calico Basin

 - Bring plenty of water and snacks.

-- Feel free to use sticks, poles or other equipment helpful to you.
+- Feel free to use sticks or poles or whatever other equipment is helpful to you.

 - Bring your camera.
 There will be plenty of photo opportunities.

 - Red Rock rules say dogs must be leashed.

 - Hiking shoes are preferred but any comfortable closed-toe shoe will do if you're just trying things out to see if you like hiking.

 - We won't be climbing any big hills or rocks.
 There are no cliffs and edges to worry about.

 - You don't have to be a super athlete to do this trail...all you need is a desire to enjoy the outdoors and all that comes with it.

 - Feel free to call the organizer and ask any questions you might have regarding the hike.